sauravdosi/sauravdosi.github.io/_pages/about.md

   <p id="scrambledText">mH, lleocme waun fleloh!</p>
 </div>

 I am an AI Researcher and Industry Professional with over 2 years of academic research and over 3 years of industry experience.
-I am currently pursuing my Master's in Computer Science at [the University of Texas at Dallas](https://engineering.utdallas.edu/), with an expected graduation in December 2025.
+I am currently pursuing my Master's in Computer Science at [the University of Texas at Dallas](https://engineering.utdallas.edu/), with an expected graduation in May 2026.

+I am a Graduate Research Assistant at [Weill Cornell Medicine](https://weill.cornell.edu/), Cornell University, advised by [Dr. Amir H. Goldan](https://you.stonybrook.edu/goldan/), where I am researching Multimodal (Image and Time-series) Diffusion Models for Brain Activity and Medical Imaging.
-At UTD, I work as an AI Researcher at the [Intelligent Robotics and Vision Lab](https://labs.utdallas.edu/irvl/), advised by [Dr. Yu Xiang](https://yuxng.github.io/), focusing on efficient long-horizon Robot Exploration.
-My broader research interests lie in **Multimodal AI** and its intersection with **Robotics**.
+At UTD, I work as a Graduate Research Assistant at the [Intelligent Robotics and Vision Lab](https://labs.utdallas.edu/irvl/), advised by [Dr. Yu Xiang](https://yuxng.github.io/), focusing on intelligent long-horizon Robot Exploration.
+In addition, I was employed as a Teaching Assistant for CS3345 - Data Structures and Algorithms, under [Dr. Sridhar Alagar](https://profiles.utdallas.edu/sridhar) during Fall 2024 and Spring 2025 semesters.
+My broader research interests lie in **Multimodal AI** and its intersection with **Robotics** and **Healthcare**.

+This fall, I will be joining [Boehringer Ingelheim](https://www.boehringer-ingelheim.com/) as a Data Science (LLMs) Co-op.

 Previously, I gained extensive industry experience at organizations like: